-As Figure 1 shows, the personal savings rate in the U.S. fell by more than two-thirds since the 1960s, from 11 percent in January 1960 to 3 percent in January 2018.
+As Figure 1 shows, the personal savings rate in the U.S. has fallen since the 1960s, from 11 percent in January 1960 to 7 percent in January 2018.
+(This information was updated from the original to reflect U.S. Bureau of Economic Analysis revisions to personal savings rate data.)
 Chances are, unless you are among the wealthiest 10 percent, your family is saving less today than it would have a few decades ago.Saez, Emmanuel; and Zucman, Gabriel.
 “Wealth Inequality in the United States since 1913: Evidence from Capitalized Income Tax Data.”
 The Quarterly Journal of Economics, 2016, Vol. 131, No. 2, pages 519–78.

 While the fall in the savings rate may be attributed to a number of causes, of particular interest is the role of public insurance programs, like Medicaid, unemployment and disability.Gruber, Jonathan; and Yelowitz, Aaron.
 “Public Health Insurance and Private Savings.”
 Journal of Political Economy, 1999, Vol. 107, No. 6, pages 1249–74.
 Maynard, Alex; and Qiu, Jiaping.
 “Public Insurance and Private Savings: Who is Affected and by How Much?”
 Journal of Applied Econometrics, 2009, Vol. 24, No. 2, pages 282–308.
 As an influential 1994 paper put it: “The design of social insurance programs may exert as large an effect on saving behavior as tax policy.”Hubbard, Robert; Skinner, Jonathan; and Zeldes, Stephen.
 “Expanding the Life-Cycle Model: Precautionary Saving and Public Policy.”
 The American Economic Review, 1994, Vol. 84, No. 2, pages 174-9.
 A common criticism of public insurance programs is that they may reduce incentives to save as a precaution against bad events, like a job loss or an injury.